Skip to main content

 });

-The anonymous: true option connects without authentication — useful for getting started quickly.
+The anonymous: true option connects without authentication, which is useful for getting started quickly.
 You’ll add proper auth later.

 Read data